Upper Chest Dumbbell Exercises To Build Mass and Strength

 4. Once the dumbbells reach chest level, reverse the movement by squeezing your pecs together.

-5. As the dumbbells are returning to the starting position, twist the handles so that the bottom of the dumbbells almost touch.
+5. As the dumbbells return to the starting position, twist the handles so that the bottom of the dumbbells almost touch.

 6. Without allowing the dumbbells to touch, start the next repetition by untwisting the handles back to a neutral position, and continue until the set is completed.